 In this tutorial, we will show you how to install and configuration of osCommerce on your CentOS 7 server.
 For those of you who didn’t know, Open Source Commerce (osCommerce) is a complete self-hosted online store solution that contains both a catalog frontend and an administration tool backend which can be easily installed and configured through a web-based installation procedure.
 It is available as free software under the GNU General Public License.

-This article assumes you have at least basic knowledge of linux, know how to use the shell, and most importantly, you host your site on your own VPS.
+This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step by step installation osCommerce in CentOS 7.
+I will show you the step-by-step installation osCommerce in CentOS 7.

 Install osCommerce on CentOS 7

 Step 1.
 First, let’s start by ensuring your system is up-to-date.

 yum -y update